rudy20003/Fantasy-game/README.md

-# Yet-another-Roguelike
+# fantasy game
-this is a roguelike game developed entirely in python
+this is a fantasy game developed in python